-Toast to 2017 with sparkling wines!
+Toast to 2020 with sparkling wines!
 Find deals on sparkling wines, prosecco and champagne through Jan.
-5 in our Norton, Sudbury, Westwood, Marshfield, Wellesley and Downtown Crossing stores.
+2 in our Wellesley, Sudbury, Westwood, Marshfield, West Roxbury and Downtown Crossing stores.

 Sparkling wine is bubbly due to its high levels of carbon dioxide.
 Most sparkling wines are white or rose.
 The sweetness of these wines ranges from very dry, known as “brut,” to sweeter types, known as “doux.”

-Champagne is named for the region in France where it’s made, and only sparkling wine made there bears that name.
+Champagne is named for the region in France where it’s made, and only sparkling wine made in that region bears the name.
 Say cheers at midnight or any time with Veuve Cliquot Yellow Label, Moet & Chandon Champagne or Dom Perignon.
 For a rose option, try Moet & Chandon Rose.

 Sparkling wine made in the Veneto region of Italy is known as Prosecco.
-Try La Marca Prosecco, with notes of apple, white peach and honeysuckle, or Cape Cod Bay Prosecco – DOC, imported from Italy, with flavors of pear and yellow apple, and a clean, bright, fresh finish.
+Try 90+ Cellars Prosecco, with notes of fresh peaches with hints of ginger, lilac and crisp citrus fruit, or Mionetto Prosecco – DOC, imported from Italy, with flavors of Golden Delicious apple, marked by aromatic notes of honey, white peach and honey.

-Cava is the name given to sparkling wine that hails from Catalonia, Spain, such as Campo Viejo Cava Brut Reserva.
+Cava is the name given to sparkling wine that hails from Catalonia, Spain, such as Jaume Serra Cristalino Cava.

-For something sparkly made right here in the U.S., indulge in sparkling wines from Roderer Estate or Korbel, both made in California.
+For something sparkly made right here in the U.S., indulge in sparkling wines from Schramsberg or Korbel, both made in California.